mfreiholz/Qt-Advanced-Docking-System/README.md

 ## Build
 Open the `build.pro` with QtCreator and start the build, that's it.

+## Release & Development
+The master branch is not guaranteed to be stable or does even build, since it is the main working branch.
+If you want a version that builds you should always use a release/beta tag.

 ## Notes
 - *SectionContent* class may safe a "size-type" property, which defines how the size of the widget should be handled.
 	- PerCent: Resize in proportion to other widgets.